fluxcd/helm-controller/docs/spec/v2alpha1/helmreleases.md

 	Values *apiextensionsv1.JSON `json:"values,omitempty"`
 }

-// HelmChartTemplate defines the template from which the controller
+// HelmChartTemplate defines the template from which the controller will generate a
-// will generate a HelmChart object in the same namespace as the HelmRepository. type HelmChartTemplate struct {
+// v1alpha1.HelmChart object in the same namespace as the referenced v1alpha1.Source. type HelmChartTemplate struct {
-	// Name of the Helm chart, as made available by the referenced Helm repository.
+	// Spec holds the template for the v1alpha1.HelmChartSpec for this HelmRelease.
 	// +required
+	Spec HelmChartTemplateSpec `json:"spec"`
+}

+// HelmChartTemplateSpec defines the template from which the controller will generate
+// a v1alpha1.HelmChartSpec object.
+type HelmChartTemplateSpec struct {
+	// The name or path the Helm chart is available at in the SourceRef.
+	// +required
-	Name string `json:"name"`
+	Chart string `json:"chart"`

-	// Version semver expression, defaults to latest when omitted.
+	// Version semver expression, ignored for charts from GitRepository sources.
+	// Defaults to latest when omitted.
 	// +optional
 	Version string `json:"version,omitempty"`

-	// The name and namespace of the source HelmRepository the chart is available at.
+	// The name and namespace of the v1alpha1.Source the chart is available at.
 	// +required
 	SourceRef CrossNamespaceObjectReference `json:"sourceRef"`

-	// Interval at which to check the Helm repository for chart updates.
+	// Interval at which to check the v1alpha1.Source for updates.
 	// Defaults to 'HelmReleaseSpec.Interval'.
 	// +optional
 	Interval *metav1.Duration `json:"interval,omitempty"`